gideonilamim/github-api-consumer/README.md

-# DIO - desafio de projeto
+# DIO - desafio de projeto - REACT JS

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About project
 before starting, I would like to give a special thanks to @[benits](https://github.com/benits)